Canvil-Joyal-Lobo/DBMS-Mini-Project-ALCO-ALL-MART-/README.md

 # DBMS-Mini-Project-ALCO-ALL-MART-
-Report on the ALCO-ALL-MART database.
+Report on the ALCO-ALL-MART database(Mini Project).